hyperledger-labs/mosaique-decentralized-workflows/js-parser/README.md

 ## Test

-To test the parser you should use one of the test templates
+To test the parser you should use one of the test templates.
+See samples folder for templates you can add to your Mongo templates database using the /template/create call

 Mosaique is [MIT licensed](LICENSE).